MicrosoftDocs/customer-voice/cv-docs/purchase.md

         ![Assign the Dynamics 365 Customer Voice user license to a user](media/enable-cv-usl.png "Assign the Dynamics 365 Customer Voice user license to a user")

     5. Select **Save changes**.

+If the responses included with the license are exhausted, you can purchase additional responses as mentioned in the [Purchase additional responses](#purchase-additional-responses) section.

 ### Disable Dynamics 365 Customer Voice for a user